Crownpeak/Search-G2/README.md

 ## Private Content

 Customers want to be able to quickly find content that is relevant to them.
 Why should this be restricted only to content that is publicly available, making the post-login experience less rewarding?
-CrownPeak Search fully supports indexing & query of content, regardless of whether it is public or private in nature.
+Crownpeak Search fully supports indexing & query of content, regardless of whether it is public or private in nature.

 * Enables protected content to be stored;
 * Provides Search *behind* the login gate;